 Sizes: 55-, 65-, 77-inch.
 (The prices shown below are for the 55-inch size.)

 Vizio's V-series is our favorite budget alternative to the TCL 4-Series Roku TV.
 We liked Roku's smart TV system better (sound familiar?), but the V-series has some advantages, including a better remote with voice and more advanced picture settings.
 Picture quality between the two was basically the same, so if you don't have a preference, it makes sense to get the cheapest one.

 Samsung is the TV brand that sells more TVs than anyone and one of the most popular is the Q60A series.
 Its sleek OLED screen design stands out compared to the other TVs on this list -- although the ultra-thin OLED models are even sleeker -- it offers better features and image quality than budget models like the TCL 4-Series, and it comes in a vast array of sizes.
-The TVs above are all superior values, and the Sony X90J has a better picture, but if you want a Samsung TV and can't afford the QN90A, this is a great choice.
+The TVs above are all superior values, but if you want a Samsung TV and can't afford the QN90A, this is a great choice.